MMarsland/save-or-shave/README.md

 ## TO-DO

 For ALPHA release:
-- Google Cloud hosting
+- Puppeteer working on Heroku

 For BETA release:
 - Timeout when fetching from fake account
-- Display loading errors / other errors to user
+- Improve username errors / explain loading errors / other errors to user

 - Improve Instructions Page
 - Better responsive display